negarhonarvar/DAGMRNet/README.md

 ## Results :bar_chart:

-## Table 3-4: Training Results of the Proposed Model and PromptMR for LVOT, LAX, and SAX
+#### Table: Training Results of the Proposed Model and PromptMR for LVOT, LAX, and SAX

 | Model       | PSNR/SSIM          | Number of Fully Sampled Signals | Acceleration Factor | Number of Variables | Number of Cascades |
 |------------|--------------------|---------------------------------|---------------------|----------------------|--------------------|